dex2code/massa_acheta/README.md

 Once you have successfully added a node, Acheta will try to connect to it and display its current status.\
 If the node is available, Acheta will start monitoring the node and will notify you if the node's status changes (`Alive -> Dead` or `Dead -> Alive`).\
 Every time the status changes, you will receive warning messages about it.
+Moreover, Acheta will notify you if your node becomes out of sync with the MASSA blockchain.
 You also can display actual node info using command:
 >
 > /view_node